Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 In this scene, open the `Player` prefab located in the **Assets > Prefabs** folder by double clicking the prefab, click **Add Component**, and then add the `RGState` component by searching for "RG State" in the component search modal that pops up.
-Once that component is added to the prefab, change the `Object Type` to `Player`.
+Once that component is added to the prefab, change the `Object Type` to `Player`, make sure that both `Is Player` and `Is Runtime Object` are checked.
 Make sure to save the changes you make to these existing prefabs by clicking **Save**!
-Repeat this process for the `PowerUp` prefab, but change the `Object Type` to `PowerUp`.
+Repeat this process for the `PowerUp` prefab, but change the `Object Type` to `PowerUp`, and only have `Is Runtime Object` checked (`Is Player` should be off).

 ![Screenshot of the prefab with a RG State script.](first_bot_tutorial_images/tutorial_6_prefab.png)